pranamg/powerplatform-samples/samples/multi-level-menu-component/README.md

 ## Prerequisites

-The component needs 2 collections to manage the menu items list.
-I tend to use one called DefaultMenu and the other ThisMenu (displays the current menu items).
+The component relies on two collections to manage the menu.
+I typically use one called DefaultMenu, which holds the full list of items, and another called ThisMenu, which contains only the current items to be displayed.
+The gallery that renders the menu is bound to ThisMenu as its data source.

 ```
 ClearCollect(DefaultMenu,